raydiak/Inline-Lua/README.md

 # Inline::Lua

-This is a Perl 6 module which allows execution of Lua code from Perl 6 code.
+This is a Perl 6 module which allows execution of Lua code from Perl 6 code with inspiration, APIs, and techniques from Inline::Perl5 and Inline::Python.

 ## Synopsis